Skip to content

 """

-Calculates the port area as a function of the web distance traveled
+Return the port area at a given web distance and axial height.

 Args:

-web_distance: The distance traveled into the grain web.
+web_distance: Distance traveled into the grain web [m].

-z: The axial position (height) along the grain.
+z: Axial position (height) along the grain [m].

 Returns:

-The port area at the given web distance and height.
+Port area at the given web distance and height [m^2].

 """